Internet has created tremendous opportunities for marketing your business, but it

 2. Protecting Copyrights and Trademarks

 Many people do not realize that to copyright something, all you must do is put the public on notice of your claim by including the copyright symbol © on your work.
 Similarly, to trademark something, all you must do is put the public on notice by use of the ™ symbol.
-You do not have to file any documents with the government; you only have to do that if you want to register your copyright or if you want to apply for a registered trademark so that you can use the ® symbol with your trademark.
+You do not have to file any documents with the government; you only have to do that if you want to register your copyright or if you want to register a trademark so you can use the ® symbol with your trademark.
 Registration does offer some advantages if you end up in litigation, but it is not mandatory.
 Your website may contain photos, drawings, and/or wording that you worked hard to create.
 You should protect these things by placing a notice on your home page, such as this:

-This website and its entire contents are copyrighted 2011 by [your company name].
+This website and its entire contents are copyrighted 2017 by [your company name].

-© InterNACHI 2011
+© InterNACHI 2017